JSischo/UFOs/README.md

 >
 >"Proper Syntax placeholders"
 >
 >3.
-As you enter your filter criteria and press <ENTER>, you will see the table update to match your criteria.
+As you enter your filter criteria and press ENTER, you will see the table update to match your criteria.
 You may continue to enter further filter criteria to narrow down your search until you have the data that you desire.
 The image below shows the results obtained using the "date" and "state" filters as highlighted.
 >
 >![](static/images/filtered_results.png)
 >